zackJKnight/Lineup.Coach/README.md

 And what if we get to a point at which the person's least favorite position is not available...

 We will have to go back up the ranking.

+## Feature Ideas

+- Add ability to pick from list of positions and formations for multiple instances of the same position on the pitch or create your own.

+- Goalie is added by default for local U8, but need to consider broader use